This post may contain affiliate links. See my disclosure policy.

 Before Image of a Toilet with Hard Water Ring around the water line in the bowl, with a after cleaning picture next to it showing toilet bowl without hard water stain

-You’ll find countless cleaning products available and even more blogs and websites out there claiming that such and such solution or product will rid your toilet of the dreaded ring; some even without the use of chemicals at all.
+You’ll find countless cleaning products available, and even more blogs and websites claiming that such-and-such a solution or product will rid your toilet of the dreaded ring; some even without using chemicals at all.

 Most of these claims are false, I’m sorry.
 I know this from personal experience because I promise, before learning about this trick from my friend at The Home Depot, I had literally tried everything.